SmilingWolf/SW-CV-ModelZoo/README.md

 ----

 ## Journal
+**18/02/2022**:
+So far I'm incredibly pleased with the results of adding ECA to Lx+SiLU networks.
+At the meager cost of ~120 more parameters (give or take, depending on network depth) it is extremely effective at increasing network capacity.

+On the other hand, I seem to have hit a wall with {L2,L1}+SiLU+ECA.
+They overfit by epoch ~70 and ~85 out of 100, respectively.
+I tried increasing MixUp to 0.3.
+This slowed down overfitting, but even then, by the end of training, the checkpoints with the best validation loss didn't display improved metrics over their MixUp 0.2 counterparts.
+Something that DID work was finetuning while increasing the image size from 320 to 384.
+I also tried a handful of learning rate schedules.
+In the end the one that worked best was starting off with max_learning_rate (0.1), no warmup, and letting cosine annealing do its thing over the course of 10 epochs.

+**06/02/2022**:
-06/02/2022: great news crew!
+Great news crew!
 TRC allowed me to use a bunch of TPUs!

 To make better use of this amount of compute I had to overhaul a number of components, so a bunch of things are likely to have fallen to bitrot in the process.
 I can only guarantee NFNet can work pretty much as before with the right arguments.
 NFResNet changes *should* have left it retrocompatible with the previous version.
 ResNet has been streamlined to be mostly in line with the Bag-of-Tricks paper ([arXiv:1812.01187](https://arxiv.org/abs/1812.01187)) with the exception of the stem.
 It is not compatible with the previous version of the code.